Tarme: A technical deep dive

 Update clock drift

-Also related to the above architecture: there was no way to set the alarm signal to be sent every 1 second exactly, instead what I did was schedule the signal to be sent 1 signal after an update was done.
+Also related to the above architecture: there was no way to set the alarm signal to be sent every 1 second exactly, instead what I did was schedule the signal to be sent 1 second after an update was done.
 Needless to say, this caused the update cycle to drift like it was driving in Initial D, so a different approach was needed.

 The solution ended up being a complete rearchitecting of the way threads were done here.
 Instead of having 2 threads, everything would happen in a single thread.
 As stated above, in the first half of the update loop, it would check if there’s any input in (current-input-port) and, if there is, read it and do what’s appropriate with it, otherwise just skip to the next part, that being updating the blocks and sending them to the panel.
 Timing was also replaced by the SRFI-18 thread-sleep! which puts the thread to sleep until a certain time, instead of for a certain time.
 This would make it easy to have consistent timing as this allows just putting the thread to sleep until exactly 1 second after the last time it woke up, regardless of when the thread is actually put to sleep.